 I consulted with a fashion brand 3 years ago and discovered that 25% of their sales occurred through the Facebook Messenger button they added to their website.

 Site visitors wanted to talk directly to the brand.

 Anyone can do social media; make an image or video with Canva and share it.

 Of course, you can propose creating images and videos and getting likes, shares and retweets.

 But the more you can connect social media activity with sales activity, the more value you bring to a brand.

 SAAS is an acronym for Service as a Software.

-You create a solution to fulfill a need and charge users a monthly or annual fee for use of the service.
+You create a solution to fulfil a need and charge users a monthly or annual fee for the use of the service.